 Help your students purposely engage with non-fiction texts using this differentiated article of the week four lesson bundle.

-This no-prep, print and go resource can be used in any content area or English Language Arts classroom to help students gain background knowledge, practice their reading, writing and analysis skills as well as keep classroom engagement high.
+This no-prep, print-and-go resource can be used in any content area or English Language Arts classroom to help students gain background knowledge, practice their reading, writing and analysis skills as well as keep classroom engagement high.

 Each week assign an article for students to read and respond to.
 Keep the assignment relevant by using current articles that match your course content.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

-This resource can be used to teach ANY novel for whole-class novel studies, book clubs, literature circles or independent reading.
+This resource can be used to teach ANY novel for whole-class novel studies, book clubs, literature circles, or independent reading.

 help your students think purposely about their futures with this Career Exploration and Research Project.
 Students will get excited about career research by taking an online career quiz, then brainstorming possible career choices.

 Then they will follow a guided assignment process – brainstorming, research, career poster creation, and oral presentation with scheduled check-ins throughout the process to ensure project completion.
 Level and points-based assessment sheets are provided in this assignment.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Rant Writing Presentation (Students can present on Flipgrid or by another video platform)

 Rant writing is an engaging way to bring public speaking and persuasive writing into the classroom.
 Students rant and complain to each other daily, why not channel that creative energy into some high-quality writing?
 Rants are an engaging way to get students writing and sharing their thoughts and opinions in the classroom.
 This assignment can be used for argument and/or persuasive writing.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

-10 Consumer Awareness Lessons (Students watch short videos, complete questions and an extend your thinking assignment)
+10 Consumer Awareness Lessons (Students watch short videos, complete questions and an Extend Your Thinking assignment)

 Checkout Charities, Clothing Waste, Gender Price Differences, Outlet vs. Retail, Bottled Water, Misleading Food Labels, Breakfast Sandwiches, Makeup Testers, Healthy or Junk Food, and Fast Food Chicken.